ignisf/sbm69/README.md

 ## On the protocol

-The device uses a protocol based on but not compliant to the Blood Measurement Profile HDP.
+The device uses a protocol based on but not compliant to the Blood Pressure Profile HDP.
 It exposes the following BLE services and characteristics:

 ```